 We provide volunteers to help in management and do regular counts of the birds, butterflies and dragonflies found at the reserve.

-The annual reports are an important tool when arguing against detrimental planning applications on nearby land and clearly show the variety of wildlife to be encountered on a visit to the lagoons.
+The annual reports of the Netherfield Wildlife Group are an important tool when arguing against detrimental planning applications on nearby land and clearly show the variety of wildlife to be encountered on a visit to the lagoons.

 Joining the Netherfield Wildlife Group